adrhill/julia-ml-course/website/workflows.md

   26   │ version = "4.1.1"
   ...
 ```
-Each virtual environment we create adds a folder to `~/.julia/environments`
+Each environment we create adds a folder to `~/.julia/environments`
 that contains a `Project.toml` and a `Manifest.toml`.

 ~~~